lablup/backend.ai/docs/concepts/api-overview.rst

 An API keypair is composed of a 20-characters access key (``AKIA...``) and a 40-characters secret key, in a similar form to AWS access keys.

-Currently, the service is BETA: it is free of charge but each user is limited to have only one keypair and have up to 5 concurrent kernel sessions for a given keypair.
+Currently, the service is BETA: it is free of charge but each user is limited to have only one keypair and have up to 5 concurrent sessions for a given keypair.
 Keep you eyes on further announcements for upgraded paid plans.

 Accessing Admin APIs